Where to Dine Outdoors in San Diego Right Now

 $$$$

-Liberty Station’s newest hotspot, Go Go Amigo, takes advantage of its corner location to expand its outdoor seating options with a new deck and satellite bar.
+Go Go Amigo takes advantage of its corner location with expansive outdoor seating, a new deck and a satellite bar.
 The agave-leaning cocktail menu features a variety of margaritas, palomas, micheladas, slushies and cervezas.
-The bill of fare features fusion Mexican favorites—standouts include an Ahogada Sandwich that requires extra napkins (as it should) and Al Pastor tacos, crammed with juicy marinated pork sliced off the spit when you order.
-Stop by on Taco Tuesday for $3 street tacos and half-price house margaritas.
+The bill of fare features fusion Mexican favorites—standouts include a California Wet Burrito that requires extra napkins and Al Pastor Tacos, crammed with juicy marinated pork sliced off the spit when you order.
+Stop by on Taco Tuesday for $3 off tacos and all margaritas.

 Available for Reservations